 Aside from its natural attractions, Freiburg has a fascinating history that comes alive when walking through the streets of the old town.
 Home to one of Germany’s oldest universities (founded in the 15th Century), Freiburg combines its medieval roots with an animated, youthful atmosphere.
 As you meander through the streets, be sure to gaze up at the impressive Gothic Minster that dominates the city’s skyline and gives its name to the city’s main square, Munsterplatz.
 This is the focal point of the city and truly comes alive with the regular markets held here.
 Allow yourself to be guided by the famous Baechle (miniature canals) that have carried water from the river through the city centre for centuries.
 These man-made streams keep the air refreshed and local legend has it that if you fall or step into one of these, you will marry a Freiburger.

-Our school in Freiburg (Munsterplatz)
+Courses in Freiburg

-The most popular option that we offer in Freiburg is the ‘Intensive’ course, which consists of 20 group lessons per week.
-This is a popular option because it strikes the perfect balance between the amount of time spent in the classroom and the opportunity to explore the city and put what has been learnt into practical use.
+Most students prefer this course because it strikes the perfect balance between the amount of time spent in the classroom and the opportunity to explore the city and put what has been learnt into practical use.

-Both the ‘Intensive’ and ‘Intensive + Mini-group’ courses will help you to improve your overall level of German.
+The programme will help you to improve your overall level of German.
 However, if you need to focus on very specific aspects of the language, then the best option for you would be a course of private lessons.
-'You can take private lessons by themselves or add some to a group course.
+You can take private lessons by themselves or add some to a group course.

 Our school in Freiburg also offers ‘Exam Preparation’ courses for students who wish to take the Start Deutsch 1 and 2, Zertifikat Deutsch and TELC Deutsch exams.
 Please contact us for further information on this.

 You can choose to stay on a self-catering, bed and breakfast, half or full board basis.
 Bear in mind that the evening meal is the best time to sit down with your host(s) and have a conversation and so you may like to consider half board accommodation if you do wish to have plenty of contact with them.
 Please note that those staying on a self-catering basis will usually have the least amount of contact with their host(s), so this really is for those who wish to have more independence.
-Most hosts live in the suburbs with good transport links to the city centre.
-You should expect to travel 10-40 minutes by public transport to the school.
+This type of accommodation includes kitchen access, as does accommodation booked on a bed and breakfast basis.

 How to get there